SHIFT-DT: Sustainable, Holistic, Integrated Framework for Ship Design and Production Transformation through Digital Twins

 A collaboration has been established between the KTH Center for Naval Architecture at the Department of Engineering Mechanics and the Production Logistics Research Group at the Department of Production Engineering.
 This multidisciplinary team, comprising recognized experts in ship design and production, is exceptionally positioned to lead the digitalization of sustainable ship design and production.

 Assistant Professor of Naval Architecture Center for Naval Architecture Department of Engineering Mechanics, SCI, KTH, Co-PI of project SHIFT-DT: Sustainable, Holistic, Integrated Framework for Ship Design and Production Transformation through Digital Twins+46 73 708 99 45

 Yongkuk (Jake) Jeong

-Assistant Professor, Department of Sustainable Production Development, KTH Royal Institute of Technology, Working group Digitalized Industry, PI of project Digitalized Industry 5.0 research towards a circular economy and community, Co-PI of seed project Industry 4.0 and beyond – towards Industry 5.0 by driving sustainability through digitalization, Co-PI of project SHIFT-DT: Sustainable, Holistic, Integrated Framework for Ship Design and Production Transformation through Digital Twins, Digital Futures Faculty+46 73 940 35 93
+Assistant Professor, Department of Sustainable Production Development, KTH Royal Institute of Technology, Working group Digitalized Industry, PI: Digitalized Industry 5.0 research towards a circular economy and community, Former Co-PI: Industry 4.0 and beyond – towards Industry 5.0 by driving sustainability through digitalization, Co-PI: SHIFT-DT: Sustainable, Holistic, Integrated Framework for Ship Design and Production Transformation through Digital Twins, Digital Futures Faculty+46 73 940 35 93